 - accidental perforation after cardiac catheterization, angiography, or insertion of a pacemaker

-- punctures during placement of central lines, a type of catheter used to administer fluids or medications
+- punctures made during placement of a central line, which is a type of catheter that administers fluids or medications

 - a ruptured aortic aneurysm

 - pericarditis, an inflammation of the pericardium